ytopt-team/ytopt/ytopt-libe/uqgrid/readme.md

-# This package leverages and tailors ytopt-libe to generate power grid scenarios then analyze TSI in parallel.
+# This package leverages and tailors ytopt-libe to generate power grid scenarios and analyze TSI in parallel.

  ytopt-libe-uqgrid requires ytopt and [UQGrid](https://github.com/dmaldona/uqgrid).
 It is self-contained.